Drew Wolitarsky

-Drew William Wolitarsky (born March 22, 1995) is a professional Canadian football wide receiver for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Drew William Wolitarsky (born March 22, 1995) is an American–Canadian professional football wide receiver for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He is a two-time Grey Cup champion after winning with the Blue Bombers in 2019 and 2021.

 College career

 Wolitarksy played for the Minnesota Golden Gophers from 2013 to 2016.
 Over the course of his collegiate career, he played in 47 games where he recorded 130 receptions for 1,749 yards and nine touchdowns.
 In his final game as a college athlete, in the 2016 Holiday Bowl, Wolitarsky led his team in receiving with five catches for 73 yards in the upset win over the Washington State Cougars.

 Professional career

+Winnipeg Blue Bombers

-Following his time with the Golden Gophers, Wolitarsky was not selected in the 2017 NFL Draft and had an unsuccessful tryout with the Minnesota Vikings.
+Following his time with the Golden Gophers, Wolitarsky was not selected in the 2017 NFL draft and had an unsuccessful tryout with the Minnesota Vikings.
 His brother, Austin, encouraged him pursue a career in the Canadian Football League where he could qualify as a National player with a Canadian citizenship since his mother was from Montreal.
 He applied for his citizenship, got it approved in one day, and notified the Canadian Football League Players' Association who relayed the information to the league's teams.
-Since the 2017 CFL Draft had already passed, Wolitarsky was made eligible in a supplemental draft where he was selected by the Winnipeg Blue Bombers on June 27, 2017 who forfeited a third round selection in the 2018 CFL Draft for his playing rights.
+Since the 2017 CFL draft had already passed, Wolitarsky was made eligible in a supplemental draft where he was selected by the Winnipeg Blue Bombers on June 27, 2017 who forfeited a third round selection in the 2018 CFL draft for his playing rights.
 He signed a practice roster agreement on July 11, 2017.
 Wolitarsky played in his first professional game on October 6, 2017 against the Hamilton Tiger-Cats where he had one catch for 15 yards.
 He played in five regular season games in his rookie season and also dressed in the team's West Semi-Final loss to the Edmonton Eskimos.

 Wolitarsky earned a starting position with the Blue Bombers following 2018 training camp and in his first career regular season start on June 14, 2021, against the Eskimos, he scored his first career touchdown on a 20-yard reception from his former college teammate, Chris Streveler.
 He had a career-high 10 receptions for 90 yards in an August 25, 2018, game against the Calgary Stampeders.
 He played and started in all 18 regular season games where he had 45 catches for 650 yards and five touchdowns.
 He also started in both post-season games where he totalled six receptions for 81 yards and one touchdown.